 « Back to all events

-To communicate these stories effectively the interpretation and wayfinding in an exhibition and venue at large must be well planned, designed and implemented, as well as suited to the audiences who will engage with it.
-For this reason, excellent and timely interpretative planning is essential.
+To communicate these stories effectively the interpretation and way-finding in an exhibition must be well planned, designed and implemented, as well as suited to the audiences who will engage with it.
+For this reason, excellent and timely interpretation planning is essential.

-This one-day workshop will provide attendees with the tools and resources to develop an effective and layered interpretative strategy, to guide the development of their visitor experience.
+This online, live, interactive workshop spread over two sessions provides participants with the tools and resources to develop an effective and layered interpretative strategy, to guide the development of their visitor experience.
 It will consider:

 - The range of interpretative approaches available